Variant surge yet another reason to get vaccinated

 I have been in this business for more than 40 years.
 I have learned in that time to depend on authoritative, reliable sources for information.

-Every single one of those trusted sources -- including those from private health sector, for those who believe they should refuse to do anything the government tells them to do -- have strongly recommended getting the vaccine.
+Every single one of those trusted sources — including those from the private health sector, for those who believe they should refuse to do anything the government tells them to do — have strongly recommended getting the vaccine.

 If you have not yet done so, it’s time.